chdsbd/kodiak/docs/docs/features.md

 ### Merge Conflicts

 By default, if a pull request encounters a merge conflict with the `merge.automerge_label` applied, Kodiak will comment on the PR about the merge conflict and remove the automerge label.
-This can be disabled with `merge.notify_on_conflict`.
+This can be turned off by disabling `merge.notify_on_conflict`.

 ## Approving Pull Requests